Steve Freer – Chairman

-Keith was first elected Eastleigh Borough Council in 1991 and has been Leader of the Liberal Democrat-led Council since 1994.
+Keith was first elected to Eastleigh Borough Council in 1991 and has been Leader of the Liberal Democrat-led council since 1994.

 He serves on the board of the Homes and Communities Agency, is a director of the Housing & Finance Institute Ltd (not for profit), on the Council of Governors at South Central Ambulance Service NHS Trust, is a governor of Barton Peveril 6th Form College, and a well-travelled international election observer.

 Stephen is a solicitor and a part-time consultant with Gowling WLG (UK) LLP.